 Purchasing is charged with providing efficient service to the departments in the procurement of goods and services that are of the best value from responsible vendors.
-Purchasing is responsible for handling all aspects of the procurement process, including the identification and development of sources, assistance to departments in the development of specifications, solicitation of bids, proposals, and quotations, and interacting with vendors.
+Purchasing is responsible for handling all aspects of the procurement process, including the identification and

-All County departments must adhere to the provisions detailed in GML Sections 103 and 104-b, (as such sections may be amended from time to time) regardless of whether they are covered in this Manual.
-So long as there is compliance with these sections of State Law, the Director of Purchasing shall have ultimate discretion regarding any and all procurements.
+All County departments must adhere to the provisions detailed in GML Sections 103 and 104-b, (as such sections may be amended from time to time) regardless of whether or not they are covered in this Manual.
+Provided that there is compliance with these sections of State Law, the Director of Purchasing shall have ultimate discretion regarding any and all procurements.